net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 REVISION HISTORY

+1.16.2
+- Fixed issue where parts weren't receiving their correct allotment of Snacks for parts where the crew capacity is greater than one kerbal.

 1.16.1
 - Updated Snacks Trip Planner in the Docs folder - new Timewarp Calcs tab.
 - SnacksConverter now has new options: requiresHomeConnection - Requires connection to homeworld to operate. minimumCrew - Minimum number of crew that must be in the host part in order to run the converter.
+NOTE: Snacks Processor and Soil Recycler don't use these.
 - Fixed NREs generated when converters are added in the editor.
 - Fixed issue where Snacks wasn't being added to parts in the editor.
 - Fixed debug info in SnacksProcessor.